Understand how pregnancy or early motherhood might affect cognition.

 Age-related loss of sex drive is normal, but sometimes an underlying condition is at play.

 Aging can play a role in the loss of taste and smell — but not always.

-Delivery, amnioinfusion and drinking more fluids might be recommended as treatment for low amniotic fluid.
+Delivery, amnioinfusion and drinking more fluids might be recommended when amniotic fluid is found to be low.

-For older adults, low blood sodium (hyponatremia) can be fatal if left untreated.
+For older adults, low blood sodium, known as hyponatremia, can cause death if left untreated.

 Find out what can affect your milk supply and how to boost it.

 If you have kidney disease, you may need to limit how much phosphorus you eat or drink each day.
 A dietitian can help you create a custom meal plan.

 Lung nodules are common.
 Most aren't cancer.
 Find out what tests might be recommended if you have a lung nodule.